 Been there, haven’t done much

-So many wonderfully quirky, worth-knowing nuggets of culture you don’t get to experience as you cram a hundred touristy photo opportunities on your 10 day trip of highlights.
-Sure you could read up on all those things, but that’s not as good as experiencing it.
+There are so many wonderfully quirky, worth-knowing nuggets of culture you don’t get to experience as you cram a hundred touristy photo opportunities on your 10-day trip of highlights.
+Sure, you could read up on all those things, but that’s not as good as experiencing it.

 So I’m excited that this movement is gaining momentum, with travellers wanting more and rightly so.
 They instinctively feel the pull to learn how the rest of the world lives, to dig deeper beneath traditional tourism and immerse themselves into experiences that are essentially educational, personally transformational and therefore, much more memorable.
 And they need to connect with the people and culture of their chosen destination on a more intimate level to achieve that.
 It’s about appreciating the way locals live, getting to know them better in the process, and for a while, feeling a sense of belonging with them.